Ankit-Patel10/Album-Consensus/README.md

 ![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg)

-# WhatDidFantanoRate
+# Album Consensus

-Web application that uses NodeJS and ExpressJS to display the Album review score given to a particular album by music reviewer, Anthony Fantano.
+Web application that uses Node and Express to display and compare album reception across multiple media outlets.
+Media outlets include, Anthony Fantano, Pitchfork, and Metacritic.
+It also allows the comparison between these media outlets and the rating given by the public (user rating).

+Visit https://albumconsensus.herokuapp.com/ to use this application.